5l1v3r1/popup.js/README.md

  * *number* startX - the initial X offset of the center of the popup, in relative coordinates (i.e. between 0 and 1).
  * *number* startY - the initial Y offset of the center of the popup, in relative coordinates (i.e. between 0 and 1).
  * [Animation](#the-animation-type) animation - the animation to use for showing and hiding the popup.
 If you do not specify an animation, a default one will be used.
 If you specify a `null` animation, no animation will be used.
+ * bool closeOnEscape - true if the popup should automatically listen for keyboard events and close when the escape key is pressed.
+This is not ideal for nested popups, since the escape key would close every popup.

 The `Popup` class is an event emitter and will emit the following events:

  * close - emitted when the popup is closed by anything besides `close()`.
  * show - emitted after the presentation animation is complete, or in `show()` if no animation was used.
  * destroy - emitted after the destruction animation is complete, or immediately upon the popup being closed if no animation was used.

+The `Popup` class implements the following methods:

+ * void show() - present the popup.
+You should only call this once.
+ * void close() - close the popup.
+You should only call this (at most) once.
+If you do call this, it should be after a `show()`.
+ * void keypress(e) - tell the popup that a key has been pressed.
+The passed event must have a `which` property.
+If you set `closeOnEscape` to false, you can still use this to tell the popup about keyboard events.
+Calling this manually allows you to manage the event pipeline and deal with nested popups.

 # The Animation type